-EDITOR'S NOTE FOR 2020/2021: Because of COVID-19, ski resorts are making changes to how they sell pass products, frequent skier programs and daily lift tickets.
-We are not able to keep up with the changes at this time.
-Please check back later to see if we create a new post for this ski season.
-It's just a very weird year!
-Also, check the website of your favorite Vermont ski areas.
+EDITOR'S NOTE: Because of COVID-19, ski resorts made changes to how they sell pass products, frequent skier programs and daily lift tickets.
+We have not been able to keep up with the changes at this time.
+After you look at these past deals, check the website of your favorite Vermont ski areas.

 Each year we compile a list of some of the best skiing deals, discount days, resident discounts and frequent skier deals in Vermont.
 Here's the list of deals for the 2019-2020 ski season.